dasusers/OLD/README.md

         </ul>

         <h2 class="section-header">👴 Cultural Impact</h2>
-        <p>$OLD is a cultural artifact, a protest coin, and a passive-aggressive note to every protocol with over 10k TPS.
+        <p>OLD is a cultural artifact, a protest coin, and a passive-aggressive note to every protocol with over 10k TPS.
 It celebrates inaction, distrust in progress, and the good old days of missed airdrops and forgotten wallets.</p>

         <h2 class="section-header">🚫 Disclaimer</h2>
-        <p>This white paper is satire. $OLD is not a financial product.
+        <p>This white paper is satire.
+OLD is not a financial product.
 If you want to build it, please consult a Solana dev, your most patient friend, and a grandfatherly figure for moral support.</p>

     </div>